mattstratton/conducky/reference/frontend-fixes-for-new-backend.md

 - These are working with legacy routes but could be modernized

 **Recommendation**: Phase 1 completion means all critical functionality is working.
 Phases 2 and 3 are optional improvements for consistency and future-proofing.

+## Status Update

+We have completed Phase 1 frontend fixes and are now working on backend TypeScript compilation errors.